-If you’ve been looking for a good time to up your social media game, there has never been a better time.
+If you’ve been looking for an opportunity to up your social media game, there has never been a better time.
 You have an unexpected break in work outside your home and people are spending more time connecting through apps like Instagram than normal due to social distancing.
 If you’re a regular here at the IDCO blog, you know that we recommend focusing your social strategy on Instagram and Pinterest, as those are the highest-performing platforms for interior designers.

 Hashtags are a discovery tool, so if you’re looking to gain more authentic followers, it’s a great way to get found by people who are interested in the kind of content you’re posting.
 If you aren’t sure where to start, here’s a guide to the Best Hashtags for Interior Designers.